mindspore-ai/docs/tutorials/source_en/custom_program/operation/op_custom_ascendc.md

 ## Using Custom Operators in MindSpore

-MindSpore's custom operator interface is [ops.Custom](https://www.mindspore.cn/docs/en/r2.7.0/api_python/ops/mindspore.ops.Custom.html).
-Detailed interface instructions can be found at [ops.Custom](https://www.mindspore.cn/docs/en/r2.7.0/api_python/ops/mindspore.ops.Custom.html).
-This article focuses on how to use [ops.Custom](https://www.mindspore.cn/docs/en/r2.7.0/api_python/ops/mindspore.ops.Custom.html) to access Ascend C custom operators.
+The MindSpore custom operator interface is defined as [ops.Custom](https://www.mindspore.cn/docs/en/r2.7.0/api_python/ops/mindspore.ops.Custom.html).
+For detailed interface specifications, please refer to this documentation.
+This article focuses on explaining how to use the `ops.Custom` primitive to integrate custom operators into Ascend C.

 ### Environment Preparation